 The Minnesota Community Capital Fund (MCCF), a nonprofit corporation, provides local communities and economic development agencies throughout Minnesota with the opportunity to participate in an innovative development financing organization as a means of helping small businesses and nonprofits secure the capital they need to grow and prosper–when they need it.

 MCCF is a bank participation loan fund that leverages millions of dollars in underutilized local economic development funds through the pooling of resources.
-The Fund provides its members with greater lending flexibility and the capability of offering much larger loans to their local small businesses and nonprofit organizations than would be possible with their own limited and restricted resources.
+The Fund provides its members with greater funding flexibility and the capability of offering much larger loans to their local small businesses like this and nonprofit organizations than would be possible with their own limited and restricted resources.